 MyPlate is divided into four sections with dairy on the side to represent the five food groups:

 There's a website, ChooseMyPlate.gov, that offers guidelines to help people figure out how much of these foods they should eat based on age, gender, and activity level.
-[Please note: By clicking on this link, you will be leaving our site.]

 The Divided Plate and Other Portion Tips